MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 To create your Defender for Identity workspace, you'll need:

-- **An Azure Active Directory (Azure AD) tenant** with at least one Global or Security administrator.
+- **A Microsoft Entra ID tenant** with at least one Global or Security administrator.

     You'll need Global or Security administrator access on your tenant to access the **Identity** section of the Microsoft 365 Defender **Settings** area and create the workspace.